metamorph-inc/openmeta-mms/docs/source/reference_execution/visualizer/framework.rst

    all discrete choices are included.

--  **Design Configuration Tree**: This section displays a tree representing the Design Container hierarchy present in the OpenMETA model.
+-  **Design Configuration Tree**: This section displays a tree representing the Design Container hierarchy present in the OpenMETA project.
    Clicking on a component will toggle it between the included ( |INCLUDED_STATE| ) and excluded ( |EXCLUDED_STATE| ) states.
 Setting a component to the excluded state will filter out any configurations that included that component from the "Filtered" dataset.

 -  **Enumerated Select Boxes:** These filters exclude from the "Filtered" dataset data points that for the given variable have a value not in the selected options.
 You can use :kbd:`Shift` to select contiguous options, :kbd:`Control` to select or deselect individual options, and :kbd:`Control-a` after clicking one of the options to select all options.

 -  **Numeric Sliders:** These filters exclude from the "Filtered" dataset data points that for the given variable have a value that falls outside of the ranges specified by the slider.